 Unique Advantages and Benefits of Thick Film Heaters

-3) Design Versatility: Versatility in the design of TFHs, shapes and heating distribution, enables value engineering to shorten development cycle and reduce costs.
+3) Design Versatility: Versatility in the design of TFHs, their shapes and heating distribution, enables value engineering to shorten development cycle and reduce costs.

-4) Low Profile and Small Footprint: The most distinguishing characteristic of TFHs is its low profile and its ability to be made with very small dimensions.
+4) Low Profile and Small Footprint: The most distinguishing characteristic of TFHs are their low profile and ability to be made with very small dimensions.
 As thin as 0.010”, the THFs minimize the space requirements and are ideally suitable for thermal coupling to flat heat sinks, circuit boards and bulk heads, etc. This is a clear advantage when compared to bulky wire wound type heaters such as flexible silicone laminated heaters, as the wires must be either very long or the AWG of the wire has to be very small.
 TFHs overcome the space issue by selecting an ink of a particular resistivity value from a wide range.

 5) Substrates Choice: Various substrate materials can be utilized to be compatible with heated objects and environments under which TFHs operate.
 The ceramic substrates have excellent corrosion resistance properties, stainless has moderate corrosion resistance, and aluminum offers a high resistance to corrosion once the surface oxide is formed.
-Thermal conductivity, which intrinsically is the heat transfer from heater to object, varies for different substrates.
+Thermal conductivity, which is intrinsically the heat transfer from heater to object, varies for different substrates.
 Stainless steel has the lowest value of about 15 W/mK and aluminum nitride (AlN) has the highest value up to 220 W/mK.

 6) Light Weight: The TFH is thin and light weight, excellent for applications with a need for rapid heating and uniform temperature.
 The low mass also lowers energy consumption and boosts performances.

 7) Low Thermal Mass or Heat Capacity: The low thermal mass is ideal for rapid thermal response or fast temperature cycling.
-Having a low heat capacity, the temperature can be increased quickly by using low amounts of energy.
+With a low heat capacity, the temperature can be increased quickly by using low amounts of energy.

 8) Maximum Heat Transfer: Due to the direct surface contact, a TFH ensures efficient heat transfer via conduction through thermally stable substrates and precise resistance trace patterns.